 These Scottish macaroon bars are a great traditional treat!
-A soft, fondant center covered in dark chocolate and coated with desiccated coconut, with no baking required!
+A soft, fondant centre covered in dark chocolate and coated with desiccated coconut, with no baking required!

-You won’t believe me when I tell you what the main ingredient for these Scottish macaroon bars is!
+You won’t believe me when I tell you what the main ingredient for this recipe is!

 Are you ready…?

 A lot of the time, Scottish macaroons tend to get confused with Italian macaroons and/or French macarons.
 But I can assure you that they are 3 very different things- they just have very similar names.
 So confusing!

 I have no idea which Scottish person came up with idea of making candy bars out of potatoes back in the day.
 But I’m going to go ahead and assume they were a complete genius.

 And I’m 99% sure it was a beautiful accident… because the best recipes always are!

 The potato makes a perfect texture for the fondant in the centre but the flavour is so subtle that you can’t taste it.